HenriquesLab/mAIcrobe/docs/tutorials/basic-workflow.md

 By the end of this tutorial, you will:
 - 🖼️ Load and display bacterial images
-- 🔬 Segment individual cells using Isodata thresholding or CellPose cyto3 model
+- 🔬 Segment individual cells
-- 📏 Perform morphological analysis
+- 📏 Perform single cell analysis including morphological analysis and single cell classification
-- 🧠 Perform cell cycle classification
 - 📊 Generate a report

 ## 📊 Dataset Overview

-We'll use the included _S. aureus_ sample data featuring:
+We will use the included _S. aureus_ sample data featuring:
 - **📸 Phase contrast**: Cell morphology and boundaries
 - **🔴 Membrane fluorescence**: NileRed staining of cell membranes
 - **🧬 DNA fluorescence**: Hoechst staining of DNA (note that there is a black square in the image.
 This was done on purpose to show how to filter cells without DNA signal!)